Saci-Career/saci-backend/README.md

 # Saci Backend

-> This is the backend module of the Saci project, its purpose is to serve as a comprehensive guide and learning tool for aspiring software engineers.
+> This is the backend module of the Saci project, its purpose is to serve as a comprehensive guide and learning tool for software engineers and other careers.

+To check how Saci works and its rules, check this [repository](https://github.com/Saci-Career/saci-admin)

 # Table of Contents